 - 3 cups Water

-- 1 tbsp Green Chilies cut horizontally
+- 1 tablespoon Green Chilies cut horizontally

-- 1 tsp Cayenne Pepper sliced thinly
+- 1 teaspoon Cayenne Pepper sliced thinly

 - In a pot, boil the pork belly in 3 cups of water.
 Cover and simmer for 20 mins.